 An analysis of the measurement uncertainty needs to be carried out and documented.
-Examples of error analysis and the evaluation of measurement uncertainty from radiated power and isotropic sensitivity measurements can be found in [5] Annex A.
+Examples of uncertainty analysis and the evaluation of measurement uncertainty from radiated power and isotropic sensitivity measurements can be found in [12] Annex A.4.

-6.2 Measurement procedures
+^{6.2} Measurement procedures